-The US Department of Justice announced on November 8 that it had charged an Iranian man in connection with a plot to assassinate President-elect Donald Trump ordered by Iran's Islamic Revolutionary Guard Corps (IRGC), but was foiled.
+The U.S. Department of Justice announced on November 8th that it has charged an Iranian man in connection with a plot to assassinate President-elect Donald Trump, ordered by Iran's Islamic Revolutionary Guard Corps (IRGC), which was thwarted.

-According to the statement, the subject Farhad Shakeri confessed to US law enforcement that on October 7, 2024, he was assigned to plan the assassination of Mr. Donald Trump.
+According to the statement, Farhad Shakeri confessed to US law enforcement that on October 7, 2024, he was tasked with planning the assassination of Donald Trump.

-The plot is believed to have been directed by the IRGC to avenge the death of General Qassem Soleimani - commander of the IRGC's elite Quds Force who was killed in a US attack in Iraq in 2020 ordered by Mr. Trump during his first term as President.
+The plot was allegedly orchestrated by the IRGC to avenge the death of General Qassem Soleimani, commander of the IRGC's elite Quds Force, who was killed in a 2020 US attack in Iraq ordered by Trump during his first term as president.

-The US Justice Department described Shakeri as a member of the IRGC residing in Tehran.
-The statement said he immigrated to the US as a child and was deported around 2008 on robbery charges.
+The U.S. Department of Justice described Shakeri as a member of the IRGC residing in Tehran.
+The statement said that he immigrated to the U.S. as a child and was deported around 2008 on charges of robbery.

-In addition, the US Department of Justice also charged two other individuals in connection with the plot to murder an Iranian-American citizen in New York.
+Additionally, the U.S. Department of Justice has charged two other individuals in connection with a conspiracy to murder an Iranian-American citizen in New York.

-Meanwhile, Iran's Foreign Ministry on November 9 described the US accusation that Tehran plotted to assassinate President-elect Donald Trump as "completely baseless".
+Meanwhile, on November 9, the Iranian Foreign Ministry described the US accusation that Tehran plotted to assassinate President-elect Donald Trump as "completely unfounded."

-Iranian Foreign Ministry spokesman Esmaeil Baghaei stressed that the agency “rejects allegations that Iran was involved in an assassination targeting US officials or former officials.”
+Iranian Foreign Ministry spokesman Esmaeil Baghaei stressed that the ministry “rejects allegations that Iran was involved in an assassination attempt against US officials or former officials.”

 Source: https://baoquocte.vn/my-buoc-toi-cong-dan-iran-am-muu-am-sat-tong-thong-dac-cu-donald-trump-tehran-lap-tuc-len-tieng-293161.html